PyPSA/PyPSA/README.rst

   network constraints, using the linear network equations)
-* total electricity system optimisation (using linear network equations, over several snapshots simultaneously for optimisation of generation and storage dispatch and the capacities of generation, storage and transmission)
+* total electricity system optimisation (using linear network equations, over several snapshots simultaneously for optimisation of generation and storage dispatch and investment in the capacities of generation, storage and transmission)

 It has models for: